panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 [Try the demo.](https://codesandbox.io/s/no-debouncing-bbd0e?file=/src/FilterList.js)

-When typing the query into the input field, you can notice that the list gets filtered for every introduced character.
+Type the query the query into the input field, and you'll see the list filtered for every introduced character.

-For example, if you type char by char the word `Michael`, then the component would display flashes of filtered lists for the queries `M`, `Mi`, `Mic`, `Mich`, `Micha`, `Michae`, `Michael`.
-However, the user would need to see just one filter result: for the word `Michael`.
+For example, if you type char by char the word `"Michael"`, then the component would display flashes of filtered lists for the queries `M`, `Mi`, `Mic`, `Mich`, `Micha`, `Michae`, `Michael`.
+However, the user normally wants to see just one filter result: for the word `Michael`.

-Let's improve the process of filtering by applying `300ms` time debouncing on the `changeHandler` callback function.
+Let's soften the filtering by applying `300ms` time debouncing on the `changeHandler` callback function.

 ## 2. Debouncing a callback, the first attempt

-To debounce the `changeHandler` function I'm going to use the `lodash.debounce` package.
-You can use any other library at your will, or even write the debounce function by yourself.
+To debounce the `changeHandler` function I'm going to use the [lodash.debounce](https://www.npmjs.com/package/lodash.debounce) package (but you can use any other library you like).

 First, let's look at how to use the [debounce()](https://lodash.com/docs/#debounce) function: